Workflow Review Retouching Gear Wacom Movink

 Performance in Capture One and Photoshop

 This is where the Movink becomes especially easy to recommend.
-Drawing directly on the image feels natural and precise, and for Photoshop retouching in particular it is a more intuitive experience than using a traditional tablet without a screen.
+Drawing directly on the image feels natural and precise, and for Photoshop retouching in particular it is a much more intuitive experience than using a traditional tablet without a screen.

 In my own use, it has felt accurate and responsive in both Capture One and Photoshop, even when working on large files.
 For dodging and burning, cleanup, masks, skin work, and finer adjustments, it feels like a proper professional tool rather than a compromise.